24by7event/Example_24By7Event/README.md

 Go live with 24by7Event.

 Confidently broadcast high-quality video to your viewers with a live streaming platform that gives you more control than ever

-How to get product id

-Please fill this form to get your product id
+You can get your license key by filling the below form

 LINK : https://forms.gle/rtunnsZ7m7ayy3id9

 Steps to run